 305(b) Integrated Report Condition Categories

-For the 2020-2022 listing cycle, a total of 3196 waterbodies (containing 53,206 waterbody-pollutant combinations) were evaluated.
+For the 2020-2022 listing cycle, a total of 3,246 waterbodies (containing 53,187waterbody-pollutant combinations) were evaluated.
 See Table 5-1 and Table 5-2, for a summary of the number of waterbodies both current and proposed in each of the five Integrated Report condition categories.
 Categories 1, 2, 3, and 4c are informational and do not require Water Boards approval.
 Waterbodies placed in those categories will be submitted as part of the 305(b) portion of the 2020-2022 California Integrated Report to the U.S. EPA for their biennial report to Congress.
 Categories 4a, 4b, and 5 are the 303(d) list.

 Table 9-1: Count of Waterbodies in 305(b) Integrated Report Condition Categories – Streams and Rivers